BOOK YOUR GETAWAY TODAY

 The Village of Cooperstown was incorporated as the "Village of Otsego" on April 3, 1807.
 The village was eventually incorporated in 1812, which at that time had 133 houses, 57 barns and a total of 686 residents.

-A must-visit for lovers of America's favorite pastime.
-It is known for the National Baseball Hall of Fame and Museum with its interactive exhibits, artifacts and Plaque Gallery.
+It is a must-visit for lovers of America’s favorite pastime.
+The village is known for the National Baseball Hall of Fame and Museum, with its interactive exhibits, artifacts, and Plaque Gallery.
 Cooperstown is also home to the historic Doubleday Field as well as the very popular Dreams Park.
 The famed Doubleday Field hosts the annual Hall of Fame Classic, featuring former MLB players.

 Things To Do in Cooperstown, NY

-But Cooperstown is not just for baseball lovers.
+Cooperstown is not just for baseball lovers.
 You can visit The Farmers’ Museum that depicts 19th-century farm life and includes craft demonstrations and a hand-carved carousel.
-Many of the estates and houses built during that time are still in use today, as is The Otesaga Resort Hotel, the gracious keystone of Cooperstown which was built in 1909.
+Many of the estates and houses built during that time are still in use today, as is The Otesaga Resort Hotel, which was built in 1909.

 Sell Your Baseball Photos